 the premiership competition.
 In fact the league found a willing

 sponsor for its very first premiership season, that of 1904 – Heindorff

 Brothers, a firm of merchants and importers who sold

 pianos, musical instruments, watches, jewellery and other goods - and the

 premiership of the day was sometimes referred to as the ‘Heindorff

-Court Whisky Shield’, the prize donated by Federal Distilleries.
+Court Whisky Shield’, a prize donated by Federal Distilleries.
 In

-recent years the premiership has commonly been referred to as the ‘Velocity Sports
+the recent past, the premiership was referred to as the ‘Velocity Sports

 State League’ or the ‘QAFL Velocity Sports Cup’.